LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 |<p align="center">(e) Our correspondences on orthophotos</p>|<p align="center">(f) Our correspondences on DSMs</p>|
 |<p align="center"> <img src="images/DOM-Ours.png" width="600"> </p>|<p align="center"> <img src="images/DSM-Ours.png" width="600"> </p>|
 <p align="center">Figure 5.
 Comparison of co-registration with orthophotos and DSMs. (a-b) Red rectangles indicate the overlapping area.

-As can be seen, (1) for both orthophotos and DSMs, the correspondences of SuperGlue are all wrong, while ours (SuperGlue combined with tiling scheme, followed by RANSAC) recovered a large number of good correspondences.
-(2) DSMs have more inliers than orthophotos, because there is much less perceived change in the DSMs than there is in the orthophotos.

  > Note: For more details, please refer to our publication [^3].